vert-x/jca-adaptor/README.md

 Known Issues
 -------

-   * The packages of this resource adapter start with *org.vertx*, because it should be a main feature of Vert.x, but it does not get included yet, before that, it is a problem to use that package names.

-   * This resource adapter uses it's own ClusterManagerFactory to be able to use different cluster files than 'cluster.xml' or/and 'default-cluster.xml', so you need to copy the vertx-resource-adapter.jar to &lt;Your Vertx Home&gt;/lib/ directory.
+   * The resource adapter uses it's own ClusterManagerFactory to be able to use different cluster files than 'cluster.xml' or 'default-cluster.xml', so you need to copy the vertx-resource-adapter.jar to &lt;Your Vertx Home&gt;/lib/ directory before it can communicate with your Vertx platform.

-   * There will be an exception when the resource adapter is undeployed if there is any Vert.x started up before, because there is no way to know the Vert.x is completed stopped yet.

 So Have fun!